-Adaptational Badass: Okay, Badass might be pushing it, but Clefairy is a lot stronger than his game counterparts ever were.
+- Adaptational Badass: Okay, Badass might be pushing it, but Clefairy is a lot stronger than his game counterparts ever were.
 He racks up an impressive record over the series, beating Pokemon he really shouldn't have a chance against.

-- Art Evolution: It eventually grew out of a 90s type style.
+- Art Evolution: It eventually grew out of a '90s type art-style.
 Quite noticeably, Pikachu lost his green eyes and the manga started looking more like the games (even using the game!Pikachu design rather than the anime one).

 - Combat Pragmatist: Clefairy, lacking any useful techniques, will use absolutely any tactic to win when his back is to the wall.
 (He's probably done everything under This Index Fights Dirty at one point or another.)

 - Continuity Cameo: It appeared as a Show Within a Show for the anime, and the Clefairy made a cameo in Episode 360.

-- Early Installment Weirdness: All Pokémon speak human except for one and can "devolve", made-up Pokémon that appear nowhere else, strange-looking Pokémon,◊ and probably more.
+- Early Adaptation Weirdness: All Pokémon speak human except for one and can "devolve", made-up Pokémon that appear nowhere else, strange-looking Pokémon,◊ and probably more.

 - Expy: Sapphire resembles her anime counterpart (May) quite a lot, right down to her starter choice and her being a coordinator.